MILES OF ALASKA -'THINGS FROM THE LAND'

 $50.00 - $300.00

 Fossil mammoth ivory sold by the pound, for best price.
 I pick it out.
 If not satisfied return for refund.
 Less $ if I do not have to photo, describe, list, keep track of.
-I have way more material then I can individually list.
-It can be as much as half the price buying bulk.
+I have way more material than I can individually list.
+It can be as much as half the price of buying bulk.
 It requires you trust my choices.
-Otherwise order the individual items listed elsewhere.
-Link to my how to videos
+Otherwise, order the individual items listed elsewhere.
+Link to my how to videos I should add here, send a message with order letting me know how you use it.
+Knife pens turkey calls inlays pendants samples display gifts.
+I can take a moment when grabbing to select your needs better.

 So choose a price per pound which is a quality of grade.
 Here is a link to help understand grades.
 Ivory grades View enclosed pictures to see the differences in what a pound looks like.
 Read each category if you do not understand.
 If you already understand press on, stop reading!
 To help you best I need to know your use.
 Usually one of these, knife maker, scrimshaw work, lathe pen or bagpipe parts, small carvings.
 Pendants and inlays, or display.
 I understand these uses.
 Example: A $300 a pound for display might be tapered so it stands, but a knife maker will not want any taper in his $300 pound.
 Scrim folks need hard, light color, but may accept irregular shapes.
 Lathe people will be hard to please as they need hard too get thickness and may require $300 a pound goods.